About Google Ads Conversion Import for Salesforce®

 To make sure that your Google Ads conversion data reflects the offline conversions tracked in your Salesforce Sales Cloud account(s), Google Ads needs to regularly retrieve and store some information about your lead statuses and opportunity stages.

-Once you begin using this solution, Google Ads needs to store certain data from your Salesforce account in order to maintain a consistent understanding of the milestones that you want to treat as conversions.
-The data that we store includes your account's Org Name and Org ID, and copies of your account's Lead Status and Opportunity Stage value (such as "qualified" and "deal won", respectively).
+Once you've started using this solution, Google Ads will need to store certain data from your Salesforce account in order to maintain a consistent understanding of the milestones that you want to treat as conversions.
+The data that we store includes your account's Org Name and Org ID, and copies of your account's Lead Status and Opportunity Stage value (such as 'qualified' and 'deal won', respectively).

 In addition to this information, Google Ads will regularly retrieve the following fields from your Sales Cloud account to identify which conversions need to be recorded in Google Ads.
-Note that Google Ads will only pull this data for Leads and Opportunities that have a value in the GCLID field.
+Note that Google Ads will only pull this data for Leads and Opportunities with a value in the GCLID field.